anto16jose/ai-chat-interface/README.md

 - **Purpose:** Allows full evaluation of the chat interface without an OpenAI API key.
 - **How to Use:** Toggle "Demo Mode" in the settings panel.
 All chat features will work with simulated responses.
-- **Scenarios Covered:**
-  - Coding help
-  - General knowledge
-  - Error handling
-  - Different conversation flows
-- **Note:** Demo mode is critical for assignment evaluation and is available on first launch.
+- **Note:** Demo mode always returns the same default response, regardless of the type of input message.

 ---